Alternative Ranger Builds Mod18

 Encounters: Hindering Shot, Constricting Arrows, Longstrider Shot

-Class Features: Aspect of the Serpent, Aspect of the Falcon
+Class Features: Crushing Roots, Aspect of the Falcon

 Dailies: Forest Ghost, Disruptive Shot